FOOD FOR MEN

 Just don't tell me that you know what to eat based on "professor Google" recommendations.
 You will find there a bunch of promotions, quick "fixes", and even gimmicks.

-Your goal should be to eat certain food to naturally increase testosterone level for as long as you live.
+Your goal should be to eat certain food to naturally increase testosterone levels for as long as you live.
 And if you really want to produce high "T" levels, it should start with your lifestyle (I have already covered it earlier), and more importantly, with your diet.

 Before going into details, you should know that there are some hormones in the male body that negatively affect the "functionality" of your man's organ.